 <body><h1>The Future of Web Design</h1><p>Here is my full article content...</p></body>

-When you deploy with cite-met, we act as this compilation layer.
-We automatically detect your standard React/Vite structure and inject an SSG engine during the deployment pipeline.
+When you deploy with cite-met, we act as that compilation layer.
+We detect your standard React/Vite structure and inject an SSG engine into the deployment pipeline, then pre-render the entire site so ChatGPT sees 100% of your content the moment it knocks.
+No JavaScript required.

 Don't Let Your Framework Betray You

 Vibecoding is the future of building UI.
-But if you rely on the default export settings of these tools, you are building for an empty room.
+But if you ship with the default export settings, you're building for an empty room.

 You spent hours prompting the AI to build your site.
 Don't let technical debt keep that same AI from reading it.